filak/Quart-db-test/README.md

 RuntimeError: Not within an app context
 ```

-The latest version (v3.0.2) of quart-sqlalchemy does not wotk either:
+The latest version (v3.0.2) of quart-sqlalchemy seems having some issues:

 ```
 Traceback (most recent call last):